Raghavendra15/Bayesian_Hunting-Search_and_Destroy/README.md

-# Bayesian Hunting Search and Destroy
+# Bayesian Hunting: Search and Destroy
 To start the project run "run.py"